-(3 credit, 3 lecture, 0 lab) [MATH104 or minimum score of 40 on ASSET Intermediate Algebra test or 66 in COMPASS Algebra placement domain or 31 in College Algebra placement domain]

-This course explores the development of the trigonometric functions.
-Topics included are radian and degree measures of angles, circular motion, graphing trigonometric equations, and oblique triangles.
+(3 credit, 3 lecture, 0 lab) [MATH104 or minimum score of 66 in COMPASS Algebra placement domain or 31 in College Algebra placement domain] This course explores the development of the trigonometric functions.
+Topics included are radian and degree measures of angles, circular motion, graphing trigonometric equations and oblique triangles.
 Numerous applications associated with some topics are also explored.
 Students experience these concepts using a problem solving approach with hands-on models and appropriate technology.